Battle of Magnesia: Armies

-The two main historical accounts of the battle come from Livy’s Ab Urbe Condita Libri and Appian’s Syriaca.
+The two main historical accounts of the battle come from Livy’s Ab Urbe Condita Libri and Appian's Syriaca.
 Both of these authors agree that the Roman army was about 30,000 men strong and the Seleucids fielded approximately 72,000 soldiers.
 However, modern historians disagree on the issue, with some believing the estimates in the primary sources, while others claim that the two armies might have each numbered some 50,000 men.
 Additionally, the Romans had 16 war elephants at their disposal, while the Seleucids fielded 54.
 A popular anecdote regarding the array of the two armies is that Antiochus supposedly asked Hannibal whether his vast and well-armed formation would be enough for the Roman Republic, to which Hannibal tartly replied, "Quite enough for the Romans, however greedy they are."

-The left wing of the Seleucids was commanded by Antiochus' son Seleucus and his nephew Antipater.
-It was composed of Cyrtian slingers and Elymaean archers, 4,000 peltasts, 1,500 Illyrians, 1,500 Carians and Cilicians, and 1,000 Neocretans.
+The left wing of the Seleucid army was commanded by Antiochus' son Seleucus and his nephew Antipater.
+It was composed of Cyrtians armed with slings, Elymaean archers, 4,000 peltasts, 1,500 Illyrians, 1,500 Carians and Cilicians, and 1,000 Neocretans.
 The rest of the left wing consisted of 2,500 Galatian and 500 Tarentine light cavalry, 1,000 royal cavalry, 3,000 cataphracts, 2,000 Cappadocian infantry, 16 war elephants, and a miscellaneous force of 2,700 light infantry.
 The center was formed by a 16,000-strong Macedonian phalanx, commanded by Philip, the master of the elephants.
 It was deployed into ten 1,600-man taxeis, each 50 men wide and 32 men deep.
 Twenty war elephants were separated into pairs and deployed in the gaps between the taxeis, further supported by 1,500 Galatian and 1,500 Atian infantry.
-The right flank was led by Antiochus, consisting of 3,000 cataphracts, 1,000 agema cavalry, 1,000 argyraspides of the royal guard, 1,200 Dahae horse archers.
-2,500 Mysian archers, 3,000 Cretan and Illyrian light infantry, 4,500 Cyrtian slingers and Elymaean archers as well as a reserve of 16 war elephants.
+The right flank was led by Antiochus, consisting of 3,000 cataphracts, 1,000 agema cavalry, 1,000 argyraspides of the royal guard, 1,200 Dahae horse archers, 2,500 Mysian archers, 3,000 Cretan and Illyrian light infantry, 4,500 Cyrtian slingers and Elymaean archers as well as a reserve of 16 war elephants.
 Ahead of the main body, units of scythed chariots and a unit of camel-borne Arab archers were posted in front of the left flank, and to their immediate right, Minnionas and Zeuxis commanded 6,000 psiloi light infantry.
 The war camp was guarded by 7,000 of the least combat-ready Seleucid troops.